mackbdev/VHSdemo/README.md

 - Displays live price of ETH using the USDC pair reserve on uniswap.

-- From the 10 most recent blocks there is a total of all the transactions present and their value in addition the total gas burned for the 10 blocks.
-The displayed amount is multiplied against the price of eth pulled for an estimated USD value.
+- From the 10 most recent blocks there is a total of all the transactions present, their total value, and the total gas burned for the 10 blocks.
+The amount data is multiplied against the price of ETH for an estimated USD value.

 - Blocks are displayed with:
     * Block Number